The Morning Fix

 Approach

-Stood up a change-control rule: swaps only via a 10-minute daily huddle.
+• Change-control: swaps only via daily huddle.

 Impact